Duet3D/wiki-content/How_to_guides/Commissioning.md

 If you are unsure if your endstops are active high or active low, you can test them by observing the light next to the corresponding stepper motor connector.
 If the light is lit when the button is pressed, then this would indicate an active low endstop.

-# Configure High End or Low End Endstops
+# Configure Endstops: High or Low End

 Remaining in the same config.g file as the last step, observe the number next to each axis' endstop - for example X0, Z0 and Y2.